 With the election rapidly approaching, liberals are working to convince voters to support Obama.
 Some of the arguments amount to nothing more than saying that Obama is the candidate most likely to put and keep 315 million Americans squarely under the thumb of centralized government.
-Of course, liberals justify this by describing all the good things that the authoritarians will provide, which naturally doesn’t include freedom.
+Liberals justify this by describing all the good things that the authoritarians will provide, which naturally doesn’t include freedom.

 One of these liberals, Jonathan Cohn of The New Republic, is encouraging voters to think about Obama’s actions when GM and Chrysler were in trouble because according to Cohn, Obama not only saved the auto industry, but the bailout story puts the differences be-tween Obama and Romney into “almost perfect relief.”
 Cohn praises Obama’s handling of the bailout, claiming it proves Obama understands, and Romney doesn’t, that when the market breaks down, the government should act “to make the industry’s survival pos-sible.”
 For Cohn, Obama’s interventionist philosophy is superior.

 SIDEBAR: Although Cohn speaks of the auto industry as if it were a single entity, there actually are two auto industries in the U.S., one situated in some of the southern states and the other located in the north.
 As only the northern sector is experiencing financial difficulties, Obama’s bailout is of only two of the three northern companies, not an entire industry.
 END SIDEBAR.